oliver-veal/robotics-coursework/docs/source/index.rst

    :width: 286
    :alt: Task C equation 2

+*Definition 3*

-The following line of code implements this equation inside the loop that iterates over each joint.
+The following code implements this equation inside a loop that iterates over each joint.
 ``np.matmul`` is a numpy function that multiplies two matrices together. ``T_0_i`` is the matrix giving the i\ :sup:`th` joint with respect to the base frame and is updated at each iteration.
 ``T_0_i_1`` is the matrix from the base frame to the i-1\ :sup:`th` frame, and ``T_i_1_i`` is the matrix from the i-1\ :sup:`th` frame to the i\ :sup:`th` frame.
 The code iteratively calls the previous function ``DH_matrix()`` to get the i-1 to i transformation matrix, ``T_i_1_i``.

 To implement the above equations in the script, ``[T_0_i] = [T_0_i_1][T_i_1_1]``